 One summer evening, after the sailboat is anchored and the campfire lit, they watch the beam from the lighthouse at the end of the pier.
-They sit on the beach near the fire, the girl and her siblings, all five of them and her mother with curled brown hair and the father too.
-They put marshmallows and hotdogs on sticks for roasting as a beam of light sweeps over them.
+Sit on the beach near the fire.
+The girl and her siblings, all five of them and her mother with curled brown hair and the father too, put marshmallows and hotdogs on sticks for roasting as a beam of light sweeps over them.
 Her father says there is a ghost in the lighthouse.
 He thinks it is the ghost of a long drowned sailor – one that wakes every night to shine his beam.
 He may be an angry ghost or a forlorn ghost but a ghost, and hungry too – looking for children to eat.

-The girl finds many stories of this, children led deep into the forest, to hunt for berries or bundle sticks for firewood, only to be left behind for a witch to find.
+The girl finds many stories of this, children led deep into the forest, to hunt for berries or bundle sticks for firewood, only to be left behind.
 Sometimes the children are clever and put white pebbles in their pockets or crumbs to leave on the ground so they can find their way out of the woods, find their way back home.

 The girl reads in another book about wolves chasing a sleigh through the Russian woods all white with snow.
 The wolves close in, lean emaciated creatures, with spittle flying, as a mother throws a baby off a sled.
-The girl stares at the picture with the story, at the swaddled baby in the mother’s arms, the wolves.
-She searches the mother’s face, the eyes, runs her finger along the straight line of the mother’s mouth, and studies the firm set of her lips.
+The girl stares at the picture with the story, at the swaddled baby in the mother’s arms,.
+The wolves.
+She searches the mother’s face, the eyes, runs her finger along the straight line of the mother’s mouth.
+Studies the firm set of her lips.

 Sometimes, when she runs with her friends in the woods, she thinks she hears moaning.
 The trees shaking in the wind, leaves all a flutter, but there is nothing.
-And after the leaves have fallen, sometimes, there is crying or talking maybe, the tinkling of glasses or silverware against porcelain, as if people were dining.
+After the leaves have fallen, she thinks it is crying or talking she hears.
+Or a sound like the silverware against porcelain, as if people were dining.
 There she is alone in the woods with a cold wind starting, and the clouds low and threatening snow.
 She knows the story about the kids that got lost and met the woman of woods.
 She’s all beautiful, with pale blue eyes.
-They think she will help them find their way but instead she leads them to a pond covered in ice – thin ice – you know – because it is just November.
+They think she will help them find their way but instead she leads them to a pond covered in thin ice.
 She tells them to follow the path across the pond.
 She says it will bring them home.
-But it dosen’t – the girl knows this and it puzzles her why the woman would do this, lead the children astray.
+But it doesn’t.

 Children disappear.
-Before it was always far away, and long ago.
-This time she reads about the hungry people in a not so far away place and really not so very long ago, as far as these things go, not like in fairy tales.
-When the hunger ends many children were gone.
+Usually always far away, and long ago but one time she reads about the hungry people in a not so far away place and not so very long ago.
+Right here in her local woods when the country was newly born.
+Or so the story goes.
+When the hunger ends so many children gone.
 Some starved, sure, but others?
-The parents, the mothers, the fathers, can’t explain.

 She listens to water lapping the shore after they go to sleep in their tents, after they leave the fire; the girl and her siblings and her mother and her father.
 She stays awake a long time, thinking of the sailor and the beam of light.
 She thinks of how her father always loves to tell a scary story.
 How it makes her lay awake, thinking of things in the dark, in the moonlight, in the woods.
-She thinks of the woman throwing the baby to the wolves.
 She thinks of how they’ve gone deep into the woods, so many times, she and her siblings, her father and mother, to pick berries, to gather wood, to look for birds in the bushes.